Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Methodology

-When the class priors $\pi_{k}$ are not accessible to the learning algorithm, they can be estimated by off-the-shelf mixture proportion estimation approaches \citep{ramaswamy2016mixture,scott2015rate,garg2021mixture,yao2022rethinking}.
-Notably, the \emph{irreducibility} \citep{blanchard2010semi,scott2013classification} assumption is necessary for class-prior estimation.
-However, it is still less demanding than the biased distribution assumption, which requires additional ordinary-label training data with deterministic labels, a.k.a.~anchor points, to estimate the transition matrix \citep{yu2018learning}.
-We present the details of a class-prior estimation algorithm in Appendix \ref{cpe_apd}.
+The details of our algorithm are summarized in Algorithm~\ref{scarce_algo_code}.
+When the class priors $\pi_{k}$ are not accessible to the learning algorithm, they can be estimated by off-the-shelf mixture proportion estimation approaches~\citep{scott2015rate,ramaswamy2016mixture,zhang2020unbiased,garg2021mixture,yao2022rethinking} with $\mathcal{D}^{\rm N}_{k}$ and $\mathcal{D}^{\rm U}_{k}$.
+Notably, the \emph{irreducibility}~\citep{blanchard2010semi,scott2013classification} assumption is necessary for class-prior estimation.
+However, it is still less demanding than the biased distribution assumption, which requires additional ordinary-label training data with deterministic labels, a.k.a.~anchor points, to estimate the transition matrix~\citep{yu2018learning}.
+We present the details of a class-prior estimation algorithm in Appendix~\ref{cpe_apd}.